rorriizz/API.o/README.md

 ## Introduction

-What does your API do?
 API.o is an interactive guide to vegetarian-friendly restaurants and cafes.
 API.o also offers a JSON API, allowing developers to create applications around the services offered by API.o.
 There are methods to search for establishments and food around Ensenada.

 ## Overview